IBM-Watson/design-guide/language/guidelines/style/color/index.md

 ## Choosing A Color Palette

 Choose a primary color, a secondary color, and an accent color.
 Additional tints and shades of the chosen palette can help to unify the design.
 These values can add variety to a palette without additional colors.
 Use the IBM Design Language for a wider variety of colors, values, and neutrals.
-When choosing a background color for light or dark palettes, IBM Watson recommends using Neutral 1 and Grey 90, as opposed to pure white and black, as some users are sensitive to brightness and high contrast colors.
+When choosing a background color for light or dark palettes, IBM Watson recommends using Neutral 1 and Gray 90, as opposed to pure white and black, as some users are sensitive to brightness and high contrast colors.

 {{> colorPicker primaryColors}}

 {{> colorPicker accentColors}}

-{{> colorPicker supportingGreys}}
+{{> colorPicker supportingGrays}}

 ## Applying A Color Palette